Dish and nTelos to jointly develop broadband service

 "We are pleased to team with nTelos on this exciting opportunity to leverage their mobile capabilities along with our technical service infrastructure to develop broadband services," Charlie Ergen, chairman and co-founder of Dish said.

-Dish is mired in two takeover battles, for Sprint Nextel Corp and Clearwire Corp, as it looks to expand its businesses.
+Dish is mired in two takeover battles, with Sprint Nextel Corp and Clearwire Corp, as it looks to expand its businesses.

 Sprint offered to buy Clearwire in December for $2.2 billion but Dish announced a counterbid of $2.3 billion in January.
 Dish followed up in April by making a $25.5 billion cash and stock bid for Sprint.